 Michael G. Stolarik ’73 is the president of QinetiQ North America, which develops, delivers, and supports technology products for defense, security, civilian, utility, and commercial customers worldwide.
 He previously served as the President of the QinetiQ North America Mission Solutions Group and as President and Chief Operating Officer for Analex Corporation, which purchased QNA in 2004.
 Stolarik began his professional career in 1975 as a staff member with BDM International, rising to the position of Corporate Vice President and eventually leaving to become President and CEO of Space Applications Corporation and then Executive Vice President and COO of GRC International.
 Other positions include Executive Vice President of the Technical Resources Sector of Titan Corporation and the managing partner of the INSIGHT Consulting Group.

-William Stromberg ’82 is Head of Equity for T. Rowe Price, overseeing the firm’s global equity investment management division.
+William Stromberg ’82 is the President and CEO of T. Rowe Price.
+Prior to being named CEO, Stromberg was Head of Equity, overseeing the firm’s global equity investment management division.
 He chairs the U.S. Equity Steering Committee and serves on the International Equity Steering Committee.
 In addition, Stromberg serves on the firm’s Management Committee, which oversees all firm-wide activities, and the firm’s Compensation, Finance, and Equity Brokerage Control Committees.
 He joined T. Rowe Price in 1987 and assumed a variety of roles as an analyst, portfolio manager, Director of US Equity Research, Director of Global Equity Research and since 2007, Head of Equity overall.
 Stromberg earned a bachelor’s degree in mathematical sciences from Johns Hopkins and went on to earn an M.B.A. from the Tuck School of Business at Dartmouth College in 1987.
 He also was a founding member and two-term president of the Blue Jays Unlimited Board of Advisors.

 George Sykes ’91 is Senior Managing Director for Guggenheim Partners in New York.
 He launched his hedge fund, GS Gamma Investments, which is affiliated with Guggenheim Partners, in 2004.
 The fund has been ranked in Barron’s top 100 hedge funds on three separate occasions, and is focused on agency mortgage-backed securities.
 George began his career in the Taxable Fixed Income division of Donaldson, Lufkin & Jenrette (DLJ) in 1991.
 From 1991 to 1993, he was a vice president in DLJ’s Mortgage Research Department, profiled as the #1 ranked mortgage research team in Institutional Investor magazine, and in 1994 moved into mortgage trading.
 He left DLJ in 1995 to co-found Links Securities Inc. (now Guggenheim Capital Markets), a broker-dealer focused on mortgage-backed securities, where he managed its trading desk until 2004.
 George’s research on mortgage-backed securities has been published in the Journal of Fixed Income.
 He serves as Co-Chair of the Whiting School’s Campaign Committee, and was one of its first members.
 George also has served on the advisory board for the Department of Applied Mathematics and Statistics’ Financial Mathematics Master’s Program.
 He earned a BA degree in mathematical sciences and economics from The Johns Hopkins University in 1991.